Early Childhood At The Garden

 A predictable rhythm shapes our time together, filled with song and activities that bring joy and goodness to the children's day.
 Our 15-acre campus allows for the physical exploration of space that helps build self- confidence, resilience, curiosity, and joy in the young child.

 The class will include up to 9 children.
 Both co-op and standard options are available, depending on a family's needs.
-The class hours are from 9am - 12:00pm and follows the same calendar schedule as our school.
+The class meets Monday, Wednesday, and Friday and the hours are from 9am - 12:30pm and follows the same calendar schedule as our school.

 The Forest Kindergarten (ages 4 - 6)